BIRTH STORIES

 Back to top

 I started laboring once everyone was sleeping.
 It was around 10pm.
-At 11:30pm, I called Alla (my neighbor and doula) downstairs.
-I was tired, shakey and scared.
+At 11:30pm, I called Alla (my neighbor and doula).
+I was tired, shaky and scared.
 Alla gave me some rescue remedy and valerian.
 I climbed into my bath tub, and she told me how strong and capable I am.
 (The rescue remedy helped a lot.
 I took it all through my labor.)
 Shortly after I got out of the tub Sarai (my youngest) woke up.
 I needed someone to rub my back, I was feeling very anxious.
 JB (my husband) rubbed my back, while Alla hung out with Sarai and settled her back to sleep.
 I slept until around 1:30am.
 Everyone was sleeping.

 My contractions were getting stronger, and I knew I was having a baby soon.
 I was still anxious about my strength though.
 I called Ingrid, and she said I should get out of the bath tub and start walking.
 I knew she was right, but I was scared.
 I told Ingrid I needed her to come, and I called Alla again.
 I prepared myself to get started laboring.